 The landlord must provide a tenant with a 24-hour written notice before entering the premises.
 This does not apply if the tenant has requested repairs or services be performed or in the case of an emergency.

 Metropolitan Court routinely handles Landlord/tenant issues in Bernalillo County.
 In the rest of the state, magistrate courts handle landlord/tenant issues.
 These courts are small claims courts – it is not necessary to be represented by an attorney.
 The courts may provide forms for the filing of actions and answers.
 Evidence necessary for presenting a case may include documents (such as leases, receipts, bills and copies of notices), photographs and witnesses.

 Referrals for legal assistance may be obtained though local lawyer referral services.
 Persons of low income may consult with their local legal aid office (look in the yellow pages under "Attorneys"), or contact Law Access New Mexico at (800) 340-9771.
-New Mexico residents 55 years and older, may contact Lawyer Referral for the Elderly Program at (800) 876-6657.
+New Mexico residents 55 years and older, may contact Legal Resources for the Elderly Program at (800) 876-6657.